-THEO 253 - Key Biblical Themes (3)
+THEO 153 - Biblical Themes (3 credits)

 The Bible tells the story of the beginnings of the relationship between God and human beings, but it does so by telling many different stories from many different times.
 This course provides an introduction to the Bible by examining central theological themes that connect these stories, such as creation, covenant, sin, prophecy, and salvation, as well as the historical roots of these stories, such as the Exodus, the Davidic Monarchy, the Exile, and the life and death of Jesus of Nazareth.
-Cross-listed as CORE 253.

-THEO 254 - Belief and Unbelief (3)
+THEO 154 - Mystery of God: Belief and Unbelief (3 credits)

 This course addresses the serious option facing modern people: to believe in God or not.
 It addresses a number of questions: Can we know if God exists?
 What is the difference between "the God of the philosophers" and the God of Abraham, Isaac, and Jacob?
 Is it reasonable to believe in God?
 Is belief the product of psychological factors in the individual?
 What is the relationship between God and morality?
 Does believing benefit the person in any way?
 Students will both study answers given by major philosophers, theologians, and novelists and develop their own answers.
-Cross-listed as CORE 254.

-THEO 255 - The Church (3)
+THEO 155 - The Church (3 credits)

 This course studies the origin and development of the church; its doctrinal struggles, sacramental practices, and a variety of the contemporary challenges it faces.
 Particular attention will be given to the theology of the Church (and its ecumenical implications) expressed in the thought of the Second Vatican Council (1962-65) and by contemporary theologians and Christian churches.
-Cross-listed as CORE 255.